 Dreams and goals and disappointments and achievements cycle through our lives.
 From our little broken family to the ladies working hard to build a life for themselves at the Center.
 The common denominator being Noah’s rocketship ride-on toy or this pink doll crib left at the curb for me to find.
 Our stuff, as unimportant as it all is in the end, is actually very important.

 We kept Noah’s JELLO Museum t-shirt for Miriam.
 She likes to wear it.
-Seeing it instantly brings me back to the trip home from from visiting Stacy in Buffalo.
-We stopped at this little museum in Leroy NY, the birthplace of JELLO.
+Seeing it instantly brings me back to the trip home from from visiting my best friend, Stacy, in Buffalo.
+We stopped at this little museum in Leroy NY.
+It was the birthplace of JELLO.
 He had made a stinky poop in the play kitchen area with all the faux JELLO boxes stacked up and I changed his diaper outside in the grass.
 This shirt was my link to that moment in time.
 Something tangible.
 And that memory was now passed on through Noah’s little sister we never in a million years dreamed we would have.

 Tomorrow, I’ll drive down The Giving Street again.
 I don’t think I’ll stop even if I see something incredible.
 I think The Giving Street has given me enough right now.

 This made me appreciate all of the stuff my mom used to pick up off the street.
 Lovely,

 LikeLiked by 1 person

 Haha thank you!